 - 2.8.1 The main assumption for this proposal is that the TDA should have a simple shape and ruleset.
-This is to minimise complexity for airspace users who have been permitted to transit the TDA or wish/need to circumnavigate around the TDA. - 2.8.2 Any crewed aircraft, and uncrewed aircraft intending to operate above 400ft AGL, must submit a request to enter the TDA to NPAS at least 12 hours in advance.
-NPAS will consider the request, and approval will be subject to trial activities to support the trial objectives. - 2.8.3 Where TDA entry approval has been granted, Cardiff ATC will provide a Special Use Airspace Crossing Service (SUACS)(Reference 7) subject to CAP774 (Reference 8). - 2.8.4 The RPAS will be provided with a Cardiff ATC SSR code and provided with a CAP774 UK FIS (Basic service) from Cardiff ATC. - 2.8.5 Tactical entry is available for emergency services responding to an incident, or MOD aircraft responding to national security, who can gain TDA entry permission through RT contact with Cardiff ATC. - 2.8.6 Other assumptions include minimal impacts on both airspace users and non-airspace users, see details later in this document. - 2.8.7 The only constraint is that the trial must take place in 2025 due to funding arrangements.
+This is to minimise complexity for airspace users who have been permitted to transit the TDA or wish/need to circumnavigate around the TDA. - 2.8.2 Strategic request to enter the TDA can be made, however, these will only be considered when the uncrewed aircraft participating in the trial are not airborne. - 2.8.3 Any crewed aircraft requiring access to the TDA during the notified TDA activation times must submit a request to NPAS at least 12 hours in advance.
+Contact details will be provided in the AIC and NOTAM which will be published at least 24 hours in advance of TDA activation. - 2.8.4 Where TDA entry approval has been granted, Cardiff ATC will provide a Special Use Airspace Crossing Service (SUACS)(Reference 7) subject to CAP774 (Reference 8). - 2.8.5 The only exception to the above approval procedure is for emergency services responding to an incident and military responding to national security.
+These procedures have been agreed in a Letter of Agreement (LoA). - 2.8.6 The RPAS will be provided with a Cardiff ATC SSR code and provided with a CAP774 UK FIS (Basic service) from Cardiff ATC.